lperconti/Visitation/README.md

 ### Resort 2 Conclusions:

+For Resort 2, we found that a Random Forest Regressor Model with hyperparamters of `criterion` = 'mse', `max_depth` = None, `max_features` = 'sqrt', `n_estimators` = 14, explained 30% of the variance in our data.

+In general this dataset does not have as much of predictive power as our larger resort datasets.

+The Feature Importance report shows that in general, weather for this resort has stronger feature importance than date.
+This may be due to the fact that this resort maxes out around 3,000 visitors due to parking, and doesn't have the flexibility to take more visitors on.

 ### Resort 3 Conclusions:

+For Resort 3, we found that Gradient Boosting Regressor with hyperparamters of `criterion`='friedman_mse', `n_estimators`=300, and `min_samples_split`= 2, explained 75% of the variance in our data.

+The Feature Importance report shows that in general, a mix of Calendar and weather features are important for predicting visitation.

+Top predictors include: Saturday, Sunday, Average Temperature in town and on the mountain and Mountain Snow depth.

+Using the model to predict visitors:

+The Mean difference between predictions and actual is 787.
+That means that on any given day the predictor could be +/- 786 visitors off, or more Considering that the standard deviation of the target is 2,014, our predictor is well within 1 standard deviation and successful.

-### Would this be useful to ski resorts?
+### Would these Models be useful to ski resorts?

-The Mean difference between predictions and actual is 687.81 for Resort 1.
-That means that on any given day the predictor could be +/- 688 visitors off, or more Considering that the standard deviation of the target is 1709.93, our predictor is well within 1 standard deviation and successful.
+For Resort 1, the mean difference between predictions and actual is 687.81.
+That means that on any given day the model could be +/- 688 visitors off, or more considering that the standard deviation of the target for Resort 1 is 1709.93, our predictor is well within 1 standard deviation and successful.

 In reality when the ski resort goes to predict visitors, it may not make busienss sense to completely rely upon this model for staffing and resources.
 Parking 600 more cars than expected could strain personnel in the parking department, or preparing food for 600 more visitors than what actually came may result in loss of food product.

 These models by no means are intended to be the sole tool off which to predict visitors.
 It is intended to investigate the predictive power of calendar and weather factors, as well as help resorts with forecasting a ballpark visitation and then using information that a human element can apply such as: special events occuring, marketing, and long term weather trends.
 For example, a powder day after a dry spel may draw more visitors than a powder day after two weeks of consistant quality snowfall.